-- Requests should be submitted at least two weeks prior to the dates needed.
+- Requests should be submitted at least one week prior to the dates needed.
 Materials not readily available may take several weeks to arrive.

 - Instructors may submit requests to place required materials on Reserve for their courses; optional materials may be processed as time permits.

 - How to submit your scanning request

 - Complete the Scanning Request Form or submit your personal or library materials to the Reserves Office.
 UWB and Cascadia faculty may use this form to request scans of book chapters or journal articles from materials owned by the UW Libraries for their UWB/CC courses.

 - Consult Reserves staff for color scanning.